WICG/import-maps/README.md

 }
 ```

-(This is example is one of several [in the wild examples](https://github.com/domenic/package-name-maps/issues/5#issuecomment-374175653) provided by @zkat.
+(This is example is one of several [in-the-wild examples](https://github.com/domenic/package-name-maps/issues/5#issuecomment-374175653) of multiple versions per application provided by @zkat.
 Thanks, @zkat!)

 With this mapping, inside any modules whose URLs start with `/node_modules/socksjs-client/`, the `import:querystringify` URL will refer to `/node_modules/socksjs-client/querystringify/index.js`.
 Whereas otherwise, the top-level mapping will ensure that `import:querystringify` refers to `/node_modules/querystringify/index.js`.

-_TODO: how does this work for non-`import` statement`/import()` expression contexts?
+_TODO: how does this work for `import:` URLs generally, in non-`import` statement`/import()` expression contexts?
 Open an issue to discuss, then link to it._

 ### Virtualization examples